gnip/support/Historical PowerTrack/C#/README.md

-<h1>Search API Requests</h1>
+<h1>Historical PowerTrack API Requests</h1>
 <h2>C# Examples</h2>
-<p>The following C# snippets demonstrate how to request Tweets from the Gnip Search API, using either an HTTP GET or HTTP POST request.
+<p>The following C# snippets demonstrate how to create and monitor jobs on the the Gnip Historical PowerTrack API.